mhdadk/stack-exchange-backup/README.md

 # Stack Exchange Backup

-Download all of your questions and answers from all Stack Exchange (SE) sites using a Python script and the [SE API](https://api.stackexchange.com/).
+Download all of your questions and answers as Markdown files from all Stack Exchange (SE) sites using a Python script and the [SE API](https://api.stackexchange.com/).
 This also makes use of the [Backpack](https://stackapps.com/apps/oauth/view/28114) Stack app.

 # Getting started